annika484/cse15l-lab-reports/lab-report-1-week-2.md

   ```

   Also, you can use the up arrow to recall the last command that you entered.
   For example, seen here, the second command line wasn't typed but recalled from the last command.
-It was much easier to do this than re-type the commabnd.
+It was much easier to do this than re-type the command.

   <img width="903" alt="Screen Shot 2022-04-10 at 11 12 50 PM" src="https://user-images.githubusercontent.com/103288525/162675654-addcbe92-6616-4dac-91fc-9b1afbd9b5a8.png">

-  ## Thank you for reading!
-I hope you learned about remote access.
+**Thank you for reading!
+I hope you learned about remote access.**